SchweizerischeBundesbahnen/ch.sbb.polarion.extension.pdf-exporter/README.md

 ## Quick start

-Please see separate [quick start page](QUICK_START.md) were briefly summarized all most important and applicable steps and configurations.
+Please see separate [quick start page](QUICK_START.md) where briefly summarized all most important and applicable steps and configurations.

 If you need deeper knowledge about all possible steps, configurations and their descriptions, please see sections below.